beetbox/beets/docs/reference/cli.rst

   metadata match.
 To disable this and have the importer ask you every time, use the ``-t`` (for *timid*) option.

 * The importer typically works in a whole-album-at-a-time mode.
 If you instead want to import individual, non-album tracks, use the *singleton* mode by supplying the ``-s`` option.
+This also allows you to point beets to single files, instead of folders only.

 * If you have an album that's split across several directories under a common top directory, use the ``--flat`` option.
 This takes all the music files